nrainer/test-analyzer/README.md

 1. Use the files in `1_setup/1_schema` to create the schema
 2. Use the files in `1_setup/2_procedures` to create the needed functions and procedures

+## Troubleshooting
+If the project `test-analyzer-sdist-maven` cannot be built, the used Maven version is too old.
+Maven 3.5.2 is working.

 ## Data import
 1. Import `execution_information.sql.txt` and subsequently all other result files
 2. Check the raw data